fustilio/wordnet-playground/wn-ts-node/docs/USAGE.md

 ### Browser Support

-`wn-ts` is designed for browser compatibility, but some features (e.g., file system access, SQLite) may require polyfills or alternative storage.
-See the [Browser Usage](#browser-usage) section for details.
+`wn-ts-node` is for Node.js.
+For browser usage, see the `wn-ts-web` package.

 ### Error Handling in Advanced Workflows